sdpetrides/SAMCompare/README.md

 #SAMCompare

-The script `compare.py` creates dictionary of SAM headers objects that hold all of the records for each header.
-Each record contains the FLAG, MAPQ, RNAME, POS, AS, and NM.
+The script `compare.py` creates a dictionary of SAM headers objects that hold all of the records for each header.
+Each record contains a few significant fields: FLAG, MAPQ, RNAME, POS, AS, and NM.
 By comparing the header objects, SAMCompare helps to answer the following questions:

 - Alignment Differences
 	- Lists FLAG, MAPQ, RNAME, POS, AS, NM for each alignment